 At least two days are required to thoroughly explore Alleppey and take part in activities such as watersports, shikara boat rides, village walks, coir weaving, beach picnics, toddy shop visits, and cycling.

-While Alleppey is known for activities on the backwaters, coir weaving, the beach, and paddy fields, Munnar has impressive tea plantations.
-Things to do at Munnar hill station include tea plantation and factory visits and outdoor activities such as treks, zipwiring, cycling, abseiling, and wildlife spotting.
+While Alleppey is known for activities on the backwaters, coir weaving, the beach, and paddy fields, Munnar has impressive tea plantations, so activities include tea plantation and factory visits and outdoor activities such as treks, zipwiring, cycling, abseiling, and wildlife spotting.
 It all comes down to the type of trip you prefer.

 The best time to visit Alleppey is between November and February.
 It is less humid and the average temperature is 33 degrees celsius.